aws-samples/mlops-multi-account-terraform/base-infrastructure/README.md

 1. "Deploy infrastructure" in `deploy.yml`

-This action is trigerred when a commit is made to the `main` branch (for example when a pull request is merged).
+This action is triggered when a commit is made to the `main` branch (for example when a pull request is merged).
 It deploys base infrastructure to all dev, preprod, and prod accounts across business units in parallel.

 2. "Destroy infrastructure" in `destroy.yml`

-This action is only trigerred manually on [workflow_dispatch](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows).
+This action is only triggered manually on [workflow_dispatch](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows).
 It destroys all base-infrastructure for target business units.
 Note Machine Learning code deployed via SageMaker project is _durable_ and will continue to live even after you destroy base-infrastructure.

 3. "Quality Checks" in `quality-checks.yml``

-This action is trigerred each time a pull request is created to merge changes into the `main` branch.
+This action is triggered each time a pull request is created to merge changes into the `main` branch.
 All checks on the pull request should pass before merging changes.

 The checks include static checking using [checkov](https://github.com/bridgecrewio/checkov) and a `terraform plan` step against the target accounts.